 One of her demonstrative art-tech projects titled Bhedadipika, spent a year on board the International Space Station in 2022, as part of the Moon Gallery project.
 Her second artwork to be sent to space, Brahmaputra by sunrise, is on Mare Crisium onboard Firefly Blue Ghost I, via the LunARC gallery (as part of LifeShip).

 Hailing ethnically from the northeast Indian state of Assam, she grew up in Delhi where she obtained a bachelor’s in Physics from St. Stephen's College.
 Then she moved to France at age 21 to explore new horizons and cultures, while studying Engineering at Ecole-Polytechnique and finishing with a CIFRE Ph.D. on GNSS positioning from ISAE-Supaéro and Safran.
-Currently, she heads international development at vorteX-io, a French hydrological monitoring company, where she also led the EIC-funded WHYLD project on flood-forecasting.
+Currently, she is VP of Strategic Initiatives at vorteX-io, a French hydrological monitoring company, where she also led the EIC-funded WHYLD project on an innovative flood-forecasting system.

 Her work has drawn inspiration from her Assamese roots and her travels to all 7 continents, including Antarctica.
 She has won numerous awards such Forbes India 30 under 30 and L'Oréal Woman of Worth, ‘50 Years of Women at Polytechnique’, the Karman Fellowship, India Today’s list of Next 100 Innovators under 40, and is an Alumni Ambassador of the Embassy of France in India.